julianmackenzie/julianmackenzie/README.md

 Hello!
-My name is Julian B Mackenzie.
+My name is Julian Mackenzie.
 I'm a SWE student graduating in May of 2024, raring and ready to get working on any projects I can get my hands on!

 I am interested in software engineering, web app development, game development, and UI/UX specialization.